crashfrog/crashfrog/cv.md

 1. **September 2014** - Real-Time Genome Sequencing Surveillance Multi-Agency Collaboration 2014, Washington DC
 2. **April 2014** - American Society for Microbiology General Meeting 2014, Boston
-3. **August 2013** - GenomeTrakr Whole Genome Surveillance Network Meeting 2013, Baltimore
+3. **September 2013** - Next Generation Sequencing Network for Food Pathogen Traceability Meeting #1, 2013, Baltimore

-(XX) Projects
+(IX) Projects
 -------------
 **Bootsie** - Bootstrap Analysis of RFLP : a Java-based biostatistics utility used by UNL and USDA-ARS entomologists to analyze population structure.
 Includes a suite of file-conversion utilities.
 **Sif** - Sequence Information Finder : a suite of command-line utilities for quick and easy lookups in the FDA-CFSAN GenomicsDB.